23 Different Types of Flies in South Carolina

 Flesh Flies (Sarcophaga spp.) is one of the most common types of flies in South Carolina.

 They are often seen around areas with decaying material, such as garbage and compost piles.
-These flies are most likely to be seen during the year’s warmer months.
+These flies are most likely to be seen during the warmer months of the year.

 Flesh flies are relatively large and can reach up to 1⁄2 inch long.
-They are usually grey in color with three black stripes on their back.
+They are usually grey with three black stripes on their back.

 Unlike other types of flies, flesh flies do not have sponging mouthparts.
 Instead, they have a long proboscis that feeds on carrion and other decaying organic matter.

-Flesh flies breed in materials such as animal carcasses, decomposing food, and even human feces.
+Flesh flies breed in animal carcasses, decomposing food, and human feces.

 Females typically lay their eggs in these materials, where larvae will emerge and feed for up to 10 days.
 The larvae are small, creamy white grubs with brown heads.